cjdoherty/inspec_training_courses/InSpec-Developer-Course/README.md

 # 8. Studying an InSpec profile
 Let's start by creating a profile that will contain NGINX tests.

-Start by moving to the /root directory.
+Start by moving to the /root directory in the workstation machine.

 ```$ cd ~```